tianpai/tianpai/README.md

-### Hi there 👋
+### 👋

-I am currentlly studying in software engineering stream specialist program.
+A student studied at University of Toronto of software engineering stream specialist program (2018 Sept-2023 Dec)

-I’m working on UOFT course finder

-- Neovim user